iljabek/vme64x-core/doc/vme64x_core-ug.md

 Upon synchronously detecting a rising edge on the interrupt request signal input on the WB bus, the VME64x core drives the IRQ request line on the VME bus low thus issuing an interrupt request.
-The VME master acknowledges the interrupt in a form of an IACK cycle.
+The VME master acknowledges the interrupt in the form of an IACK cycle.
 During the IACK cycle the vme64x core sends the IRQ_Vector to the master.
 After the interrupt is acknowledged, the VME IRQ line is released.